jiachenyee/Freeflow/docs/contributions/EnYang.md

 3) Selected user's UID is then retrieved by Firebase
 4) Retrieve the selected workspace's ID from the workspace's settings
 5) Send a command to Firestore to delete the specified user from the workspace's list of users
-6) Send anothercommand to delete the specific workspace from the user's array of workspaces
+6) Send another command to delete the specific workspace from the user's array of workspaces